AngelCastellanos/common-space-recommendation/README.md

 ## Code

-The baselines as well as the state-of-the-art approaches to which our FCA-based approach has been compared have been implemented with the help of LibRec: A Java Library for Recommender Systems:
+The baselines as well as the state-of-the-art approaches to which our FCA-based approach has been compared have been implemented with the help of LibRec, A Java Library for Recommender Systems:

 [http://www.librec.net](http://www.librec.net)